avine/talk-rxjs/public/slides.md

 - `switchMap`<br />
   Projects each source value to an Observable which is merged in the output Observable, emitting values only from the most recently projected Observable.

-- `debouceTime`<br />
-  Emits a notification from the source Observable only after a particular time span has passed without another source emission.

 - *a lot more...*

 Notes :